 Most of the upgrades will be carried out whilst aircraft are in for maintenance and the installation will be carried out either by the operators themselves or their designated Maintenance Repair Organisation (MRO).
 BAE Systems will supply the approved information, the Service Bulletin and the modification kit.
 Kit deliveries will be planned in line with the aircraft’s maintenance/modification schedule.

-The BAE Systems Regional Aircraft team will be present at the forthcoming European Regions Airlines General Assembly in Edinburgh (October 9-11) and MRO Europe in Amsterdam (October 16-18) to meet with potential customers.
+The BAE Systems Air Prestwick team will be present at the forthcoming European Regions Airlines General Assembly in Edinburgh (October 9-11) and MRO Europe in Amsterdam (October 16-18) to meet with potential customers.

 Dorway Public Relations